Damaged-Justice/Wifi-Xtracter/README.md

-# Wifi-Xtracter is a simple executable to automate the process of viewing cached wifi passwords within a computer. utilizing the netsh command and proper appending syntax.
+# Wifi-Xtracter is a simple executable to automate the process of viewing cached wifi passwords within a computer.
+Utilizing the netsh command and proper appending syntax.